catheism/Catheism/README.md

 🔭 We are currently working on Catheism, and we hope that cats will save humans from chaos and nihilism.

+🤖 The Manifesto might be used to in promptengineering without any restrictions.

 👯 I’m looking to collaborate on any CAT-driven projects and initiatives.

 📫 How to reach me: catheism@proton.me.